StarManTheGamer/poly-newdocs/docs/objects/world/Seat.md

 ## Events

 ### Sat:Player { event }
-This event fires when a player sits in the seat.
+Fires when a player sits in the seat.

 ### Vacated:Player { event }
-This event fires when a player leaves the seat.
+Fires when a player leaves the seat.

 ## Properties